Skip to main content

 Main purpose

-Build participant profiles
+Build Customer & Co-Traveler profiles

 Collect booking specific data

-Customer identification required
+Customer validation/ identification required

 No